ChrstphrHll/npc_gen/students/Tisette Bender.md

 year: 1
 guild: Burk
 partyID: 95
+tags:
+- Gnome
+- Paladin
+- Assault
+- 1st
+- Burk
 ---
 # Tisette Bender
 ---
 ### Description
 - 1st year Gnome Paladin in Burk
-- frizzy green hair that's parted to the right, Green eyes, and Brown skin
+- frizzy green hair that's parted to the right, Gray eyes, and Brown skin
 - Is Profound and Plain, and has Logic as their ideal

 ### Organizations